patrikduch/notino-fe-task/README.md

 7. Optional: rewrite Todo component to FC (choose if you want, prepare explanation)

-Class compomnents are not a good candidate for new component anymore Everything that class component were able to do in the past, FC can implement as well
+<b>Class compomnents are not a good candidate for new component anymore. </b>
+<b>Everything that class component were able to do in the past, FC can implement as well. </b>